StreamMachine/prometheus_client_nodejs/README.md

 any metrics registered inside your app (even by libraries) will show up in your client without any need to pass around a client object.

-See [examples/test.coffee](examples/test.coffee) for a full example of registering and using metrics.
+See [examples/test.coffee](examples/test.coffee) for a full example of registering and using metrics in coffeescript and [examples/counterAndGauge.js](examples/counterAndGauge.js) to see the same example written in Javascript.